Lightrail.nl

 Okayama tramway research - LRNL (April 2023) prepared and guided a working visit to the tramway in Okayama (Japan) and its operator the Ryobi Group.
 Download the footage of the TV broadcast and see also the related news item at Favas.net.

-Ongoing research into tram-train 3rd generation: In recent years, we have continued our research into tram-train with fieldwork in Japan (Fukui and Toyama, 2018) and the metropolis of Paris (2018-2021).
-We will be publishing some research results in the coming months.
+Ongoing research into tram-train 3rd generation: In recent years, we have continued our research into tram-train with fieldwork in Japan (Fukui and Toyama, 2018) and the metropolis of Paris (2018-2024).
+We will be publishing some research as soon as possible.
 To be continued …

 The history and future of tramways has been the subject of an exhibition in the Open Air Museum of Arnhem (Netherlands) since the summer of 2021.
 Lightrail.nl is present with a sketch of a regional light rail network in and around the city of Groningen (Netherlands) (RVDB/Lightrail.nl, September 2006).